Capital One® Platinum Credit Card review

 If you travel abroad and use your card, you won’t pay any fees.
 Other cards impose a 3% fee for each transaction you make outside of the US.

 If you make a late payment, you’ll only pay a penalty fee.
-Other cards may apply a penalty APR of up to 30% for a single late payment, and what’s worse is it can last indefinitely.
+Other cards may apply a penalty APR of up to 30% for a single late payment, and it can last indefinitely.

 Get unlimited access to your credit score with CreditWise.
-Since you’re building your credit, this can help you monitor your progress anytime and for free.
+Since you’re building credit, this helps you monitor your progress anytime and for free.

 Rest easy with $0 fraud liability in case your card is lost or stolen.